alexevanczuk/packs/README.md

 2. Run `packs generate_cache` (see directions below to get binary)
 3. Run `bin/packwerk update` to see how violations change using `packs`.

+Separately, you can run:
+`packs check` and compare the output to `bin/packwerk check`

 # Downloading the Binary
 Deployment ergonomics are still a WIP.